sineverba/cfhookbash/README.md

 # Cloud Flare hook bash for dehydrated - DNS-01 Challenge Let's Encrypt

+## DNS-01 challenge solved for "pratically" every domain, thanks to Cloudflare and their API.

 CloudFlare Bash hook for dehydrated.
 This is a hook for Let's Encrypt client [dehydrated](https://github.com/lukas2511/dehydrated) to use with Cloud Flare.

 ## Why Cloud Flare?
 What is this scrip?